rokka-io/rokka-site/source/_references/operations.md

 #### Properties

-- `sigma`: Integer, minimum value 0.
+- `sigma`: Number, minimum value 0.
 The default value is 4.
 Controls most of the blurring of the image.
-- `radius`: Number, minimum value 0.
-The default value is 0.
-Can be left at 0 for most operations.
-If you have a deep understanding of how blurring operations work, you can use this to your advantage, otherwise you are good with leaving this at 0.

 ### Crop